 Contraindications and Precautions in More Detail

-The use of Sildenafil is not recommended in patients with Pulmonary Veno-Occlusive Disease (PVOD).
+The use of sildenafil is not recommended in patients with Pulmonary Veno-Occlusive Disease (PVOD).

 Geriatric (The Elderly), Hepatic (Liver) Disease, Renal (Kidney) Impairment

 Sildenafil is metabolized by a complex system that can be compromised in men over 65 years of age, or in patients who suffer from liver disease, or those whose kidney function is reduced by illness or age.
-Therefore, starting dose of 25 mg sildenafil should be considered in elderly patients, those with severe renal disease, and in men with any degree of liver impairment.
+Therefore, a starting dose of 25 mg sildenafil should be considered in elderly patients, those with severe renal disease, and in men with any degree of liver impairment.

 Moreover, certain drugs have a dramatic effect on the metabolism of sildenafil similarly increasing the blood level dramatically.
 Therefore, those taking erythromycin, itraconazole, ketoconazole, saquinavir, and ritonavir should not take more than 25 mg in a 48 hour period.